 This is how Upvest wants to reach one million end customers

-Ride with taxi competitor Uber and get a few ETF shares in your account as a small kickback, or buy a coffee at coffee shop chain Starbucks and get the cashback in cryptocurrencies: This may sound rather absurd at first glance - but it fits the vision of a young Berlin-based fintech.
+Ride with cab competitor Uber and get a few ETF shares in your account as a small kickback or buy a coffee from the Starbucks café chain and receive the cashback in cryptocurrencies: This may sound rather far-fetched at first glance - but it fits in with the vision of a young Berlin fintech.

-Upvest, as founder Martin Kassing christened the company in 2017, wants to be a company that offers "investment as a service" or "custody as a service".
-This means that fintechs, banks or even other companies should be able to offer trading in securities in their apps in the future, but without worrying about the technical and regulatory background.
+Upvest, as founder Martin Kassing called the company in 2017, wants to be a company that offers "Investment as a Service" or "Custody as a Service".
+This means that fintechs, banks and other companies will be able to offer securities trading in their apps in future without having to worry about the technical and regulatory background.

-In the foreground, the end customer, for example Max Müller, sees the design of his own bank, in the background Upvest handles the trading and storage of securities.
-With this, the fintech pushes into a niche that does not yet exist, believes founder Kassing, who has led the start-up from a one-man operation to one with 35 employees.
-"Our approach is to offer a simplified API that firms can use to offer investment product custody and brokerage to their clients," Kassing says.
-The technical term API in this context translates to programming interface.
+The end customer, for example Max Müller, sees the design of their own bank in the foreground, while Upvest handles the trading and safekeeping of securities in the background.
+The fintech is thus entering a niche that does not yet exist in this form, believes founder Kassing, who has led the start-up from a one-man operation to one with 35 employees.
+"Our approach is to offer a simplified API that companies can use to offer their customers the storage and brokerage of investment products," says Kassing.
+In this context, the technical term API means programming interface.

-Upvest got its start in the crypto space in 2017.
-At the time, founder Kassing, who had previously worked in private equity, among other things, was employed by Berlin-based start-up Finleap.
-He was so fascinated by the hype surrounding cryptocurrencies like Bitcoin that he unceremoniously launched his own company, Upvest.
-"I had always hoped that people would manage to build a fortune on their own.
-I wanted to contribute to that," the founder says in retrospect.
-The startup initially launched as a repository for Ethereum supplies from smaller companies, later adding larger startups like Bitwala.
-Kassing wouldn't reveal if and how much profit the startup is making with it so far.
+Upvest started in the crypto sector in 2017.
+At the time, founder Kassing, who had previously worked in the private equity sector, was employed by the Berlin start-up Finleap.
+He was so fascinated by the hype surrounding cryptocurrencies such as Bitcoin that he quickly set up his own company, Upvest.
+"I had always hoped that people would manage to build up their own wealth.
+I wanted to contribute to this," says the founder looking back.
+The start-up initially started out as a custodian for Ethereum stocks of smaller companies, later joined by larger start-ups such as Bitwala.
+Kassing did not want to reveal whether and how much profit the start-up has made so far.

-In the future, Upvest also wants to offer the possibility to store and broker classic securities such as stocks, bonds or even ETFs.
-The start-up has applied to the financial supervisory authority Bafin for the remaining three of four licenses for this and expects to receive permission in the coming weeks.
-"In the future, we will be a digital securities trading bank that stores and brokers traditional securities as well as modern assets such as cryptocurrencies or tokenized securities," Kassing explains.
+In future, Upvest also wants to offer the option of storing and brokering traditional securities such as shares, bonds or ETFs.
+The start-up has applied to the financial supervisory authority Bafin for the remaining three of four licenses and expects to receive approval in the coming weeks.
+"In future, we will be a digital securities trading bank that stores and brokers both traditional securities and modern assets such as cryptocurrencies or tokenized securities," explains Kassing.

-The fact that Upvest is additionally oriented in this direction is not unusual.
-People are again buying more stocks, bonds and invest their savings in exchange-traded funds, so-called ETFs.
-The sector is now said to be worth a trillion euros in Europe, and demand for securities is also high in Germany.
-Since January, customers have already had to put up with long waiting times for an account with firms such as neobroker Trade Republic.
-According to the Berlin-based fintech, there is simply a lack of video agents who can wave so many people through so quickly, even though they already have a solution that will be rolled out soon.
+The fact that Upvest is also moving in this direction is not unusual.
+People are buying more shares and bonds again and investing their savings in exchange-traded funds, or ETFs.
+The sector in Europe is now said to be worth a trillion euros, and demand for securities is also high in Germany.
+Since January, customers have had to put up with long waiting times to open an account with companies such as the neobroker Trade Republic.
+According to the Berlin-based fintech, there is simply a lack of video agents who can wave so many people through so quickly, even though they already have a solution that will soon be introduced.

-With the expansion of the portfolio, the start-up now wants to further scale its product and for that it needs new customers.
-Kassing's initial focus is on neobanks, which in turn want to offer their customers their own investment products, then in the next step also banks and finally also apps or companies that do not come from the financial world.
-Kassing wants to connect one million end customers via the interface by 2023, and one day he even dreams of much more.
-"I think the investment as a service theme has the potential to reach 100 million end customers or more," he says.
+By expanding its portfolio, the start-up now wants to scale its product further and needs new customers to do so.
+Kassing's initial focus is on neobanks, which in turn want to offer their customers their own investment products, followed by banks and finally apps or companies that do not come from the world of finance.
+Kassing wants to connect one million end customers via the interface by 2023, and one day he even dreams of significantly more.
+"I believe the topic of investment as a service has the potential to reach 100 million end customers or more," he says.

 FYI: English edition available